-Make the most of 48 hours in Hamburg with our expert guide to the city's attractions, food and drink, and entertainment.
+Make the most of 48 hours in Hamburg with our expert guide to the city's attractions, food, drink and entertainment.

 Germany’s second-largest city is one of contradictions, where old and new nestle side by side in perfect harmony.
 Red-brick behemoths and cobbled streets gradually give way to utilitarian new builds of all shapes and sizes as you venture south to HafenCity, the Elbe River and Hamburg’s proudest monument, the Elbphilharmonie concert hall.